RiotGamesCookbooks/nexus-cookbook/README.md

 Due to a recent change on Sonatypes website, the downloads got a bit weird.
 Each time you download a tar.gz from Sonatype's site, it has two version numbers.
 One that is an internal folder inside the tar (ex: 2.3.1-01) and one that they use on their website's downloads page (ex: 2.3, latest).
 I have recently added a new attribute to reflect this change - `node.nexus.version` will be used to reflect the inner version, and `node.nexus.external_version` will be used to reflect the version in the downloads URL.
+This cookbook defaults to using version 4.9.
+To use a newer release, be sure to modify
+`node.nexus.version`, `node.nexus.external_version`, and `node.nexus.checksum`.

 Data Bags
 =========